I beg to move, That the Bill be now read a Second time.

 That the following provisions shall apply to the European Union (Approvals) Bill [Lords]:

-Proceedings in Committee, on Consideration and up to and including Third Reading
+Proceedings in Committee, on Consideration and Third Reading

-(4) Standing Order No. 83B (Programming committees) shall not apply to proceedings in Committee of the whole House, to any proceedings on Consideration or to other proceedings up to and including Third Reading.
+5. Standing Order No. 83B (Programming committees) shall not apply to the proceedings on the Bill in Committee of the whole House, to any proceedings on Consideration or to proceedings on Third Reading.

-(5) Any other proceedings on the Bill (including any proceedings on consideration of any message from the Lords) may be programmed. —(Guy Opperman.)
+6. Any other proceedings on the Bill (including any proceedings on consideration of any message from the Lords) may be programmed. —(Mr Swayne.)

 Question agreed to.